 Steps Involved In Clinical Research

-Clinical research is a long, convoluted path to discovery, but it is not incomprehensible.
+Hence, with all the aspects involved in the process, clinical research is indeed a long, convoluted path to discovery, but it is not incomprehensible.
 In fact, it is remarkably well-structured.
 There are essentially 7 formal steps to conducting clinical research:

 - The first step is to design an excellent clinical research plan of action.
 How does the researcher propose to do the research?